Milo Ventimiglia Teases ‘Amazing’ Ending For ‘This Is Us’

 It was more than a year ago that This Is Us star Mandy Moore (matriarch Rebecca Pearson on the show) told Entertainment Tonight that not only had “parts” of the ending been shot but that she was happy that the showrunner had a carefully thought out plan to lead up to the end of the Pearsons’ story.

-Moore’s TV son, Sterling K. Brown also told Entertainment Weekly that the future-set scenes, which we now know revolves around Rebecca Pearson’s deathbed, hold a clue to the eventual ending of the NBC drama series.
+Moore’s TV son, Sterling K. Brown, also told Entertainment Weekly that the future-set scenes, which we now know revolves around Rebecca Pearson’s deathbed, hold a clue to the eventual ending of the NBC drama series.

 And Justin Hartley, who plays Moore’s other son, told People that he “kind of knows” how the series ends.
 Which pretty much means he does.